 While an undergraduate, he explored many different career paths—and many different companies—completing seven internships in various fields.
 A summer 2015 internship with multinational financial services giant Fidelity Investments, in which he went above and beyond to make his presence known, led to a full-time job offer as a financial representative at Fidelity Investments.
-He currently serves as a Senior Analyst on the Fidelity Consulting team, which partners with senior Fidelity leadership teams to solve critical business issues around strategy development, agile transformation and growth strategy.
+He currently serves as a Director on the Fidelity Consulting team, which partners with senior Fidelity leadership teams to solve critical business issues around strategy development and growth strategy.

 During his time as an administrative intern at Fidelity, and now a full-time employee, he has been exposed to many facets of the company and has had the opportunity to network with company leaders.
 Coutsoukis has made a name for himself as an ambitious and independent worker.

 "Coming to Emmanuel, I didn't want to limit myself to one specific set of skills," he said.
-"I have a broad range of interests, from finance and marketing, to government and music.
-A liberal arts education allowed me to study a wide variety of disciplines, and I was able to showcase that when working with my employer.
-The fact that I could focus in finance but still develop a marketing film made me stand out from the other interns."
+"I have a broad range of interests, a liberal arts education allowed me to study a wide variety of disciplines, and I was able to showcase that when working with my employer."

 Coutsoukis also spent a semester as a research assistant with Assistant Professor of Management Jing Yang, through which he contributed to literature review for the department's study on hybrid learning.
 Reflecting on his four years at Emmanuel, he affirmed the importance of engagement in all aspects of the Emmanuel experience—with faculty, staff and fellow students, in clubs and organizations and with the College's mission.